kushagra1212/ekatra/README.md

 ## Features
 - **Sorts files into default categories** (Media/Images, Documents/Text, Archives, etc.).
 - **Supports custom sorting** with a regex rules file for more control.
+- **Simple Merging**: A `--no-sort` flag to just combine folders without categorization, skipping any duplicates.
 - **Ignores hidden files** (dotfiles like `.DS_Store`) by default to avoid clutter, with an option to include them.
 - If it finds a file type it doesn't recognize, it **prompts you to create a new rule** for it—this can be a simple folder for that extension or a new regex for similar filenames.
 - **Renames duplicate files** by default (`file_1.txt`) to prevent overwriting.
 You can also tell it to just skip them.